top of page

 • Walking away with the minimum, or

-• Securing the a package that better reflects the time it may take for them to find new employment.
+• Securing a package that better reflects the time it may take for them to find new employment.

 How SeverEase Helps You Negotiate